 1. 85 millennials from Generation Y use the same password for almost every site including social media platforms compared to 74% of Baby Boomers and 79% of Generation X.

 2. Most millennials from Generation Y accept friends request from unknown users or invitations from unknown senders unlike Generation X and Baby Boomers.

-3. Most millennials at workplace will look for “security workarounds” to overcome restrictions.
+3. Most millennials at the workplace will look for “security workarounds” to overcome restrictions.

 Make sure you are not using the same password on all the websites you login on daily basis because if hackers get access to one of your password, they can take over each and every account associated with that password.